St Anthony's College, Leuven: Buried at the College

 A number of people who are buried at the college include founder Archbishop Florence Conry, Bishop Dominic de Burgo and Dominic Lynch.
-Rosa O’Doherty, wife of Owen Roe O’Neill, is also buried on the College grounds, a number of the others of the exiled O'Neills and O'Donnells are buried here.
+Others include Captain Sorley MacDonnell (1586-1632), Flemish priest Francis Bougher (died 1706) and chronicler Michael O'Clery.

+Many Gaelic nobles of the exiled O'Neill and O'Donnell clans are buried at the college, including Rosa O’Doherty, wife of Owen Roe O’Neill, and Nuala O'Donnell, sister to Hugh Roe O'Donnell.

 Rev. Dr. Hugh Ward is also buried in the college.